 - Of course the longer the shot the more difficult it is to frame and focus so you may need a rest of one form or another.
 Tripods are O.K. in the open with plenty of space, but are impractical in a crowded mini-bus or 4-wheel drive.
 Monopods aren't much better and only provide a single support point.
 Beanbags are probably the best as they can be moulded to the available support - window frame or sun-roof.
 Blow-up bags, although less stable also help and reduce packing, especially if you use the free-issue neck supports often handed out on international airlines.

 - Don’t forget to take a lot of memory cards (previously film), as if available at lodges they will be expensive.
+I tend to use 4 or 8 Gbyte cards, rather than larger cards so the risk of losing everything is reduced.
 Alison has been known to use a whole film for a single pride of lions!

 - In these digital days of course you may wish to carry a backup device to download your images daily and recycle the memory cards.
 You obviously have to balance the added security risk, power availability and baggage.
 In the early days we carried a sub-notebook laptop - but I've migrated to a mobile phone now - see above.

 - We now carry high capacity powerbanks and USB chargers for all our devices: mobile phones; cameras, which can provide 5 days or more operation without mains power.
 Note, airport security may limit the size of powerbanks to under 20,000mAh to reduce the risk of fires on board.
 I had one confiscated in Bangkok because the capacity was not listed on the product label.

 - Be aware not all lodges provide readily available power sockets to recharge your batteries - check with your operator beforehand!